linas-p/outliersTests/README.md

 bp_test(example1)
 ```

-If you have your on data you might used more parameters:
+For specified data more parameters can be indicated:

 ```R
 set.seed(12)